day0market/pyalgotrader/docs/cta_strategy.md

 ### Multi-process optimization

-- according toCPUThe audit process to create：If theCPUfor4nuclear，Create4A process
+- according toCPUThe audit process to create：If theCPUfor4nuclear, Create4A process
-- We are called in each processapply_async( )The method combination of operating parameters for backtesting，Adding to its backtesting resultsresultsin （apply_asyncAsynchronous non-blocking，That is, without waiting for the current process is finished，At any time to carry out the process of switching system according to schedule。）
+- We are called in each process apply_async( )The method combination of operating parameters for backtesting, Adding to its backtesting resultsresultsin （apply_asyncAsynchronous non-blocking, That is, without waiting for the current process is finished, At any time to carry out the process of switching system according to schedule. ）
-- pool.close()versuspool.join()After finish the task for process，Close to process。
+- pool.close() versus pool.join() After finish the task for process, Close to process.
-- CorrectresultsThe contents are sorted by optimizing field goal standard，Output。
+- Correct results the contents are sorted by optimizing field goal standard, Output.

 ```
         pool = multiprocessing.Pool(multiprocessing.cpu_count())